lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 SHG without Dispersion: Perfect Phase Matching
 ----------------------------------------------

-First, we will simulate SHG without the presence of dispersion (same refractrive index for all frequencies).
+First, we will simulate SHG without the presence of dispersion (same refractive index for all frequencies).
 The desired simulation behaviour is presented schematically below TODO.
 We want to place a pump source with wavelength 1064 nm in a :math:`\chi^{(2)}` material, and then measure the output spectrum after propagtion in a 1D simulation.
 We will use lithium niobate (LiNbO\ :sub:`3`\ ) as the nonlinear material, which is a common material in second order nonlinear optics applications.

 First, we import the required libraries and define parameters: